open-voice-interoperability/docs-archived/Privacy Guidelines and Capabilities.md

 7) Voice technology involves multiple devices in the same environment; potentially listening to, interacting with, and/or controlling each other, and/or controlling all manner of sensitive devices (i.e. car, insulin pump, environmental systems, etc).

+8) Complex privacy polices and practices are difficult to communicate and clarify over voice technology and text-to-speech playback.

-*Privacy Risk:  Personal and sensitive data is inadvertently revealed to others during confirmation and playback, and shared and used in ways that may cause harm to the consumer.*
+*Privacy Risk:  Personal and sensitive data is inadvertently revealed to others during confirmation and text-to-speech playback, and shared and used in ways that may cause harm to the consumer.*

-8) Voice technology involves voice device responses for confirmation and playback.
+9) Voice technology involves voice device responses for confirmation and text-to-speech playback.

 ## **Values, Guidelines, and Technical Capabilities to Address Privacy Risks Unique to Voice**